bszuchmacher/VueJSWeather/README.md

-Just A Super Wimple Weather App in VueJS.
+Just A Super Simple Weather App in VueJS.